 Avoid wearing the same pair of heels for more than 2 days in a row and try to limit each occasion to just 3 hours at a time.
 It is also not recommended to wear heels for events that require long periods of standing.
 If high heels must be worn at work, keep a pair in the office and wear flats during the commute to minimise the amount of walking required.

 Take frequent breaks to sit down and make sure to stretch your feet, calves, and back thoroughly.

 Gel, padded inserts, or heel supports can provide added cushioning and minimise the impact on the arches and balls of the feet.
 Especially for feet that need extra support under the arches, wearing an orthotic device in the shoe will redistribute pressure across the foot and increase comfort.

-Functional foot orthotics are medical prescription devices that come with a professional diagnosis and can be customised to fit into a pair of dress shoes.
+Functional foot orthotics are podiatric prescription devices that come with a professional diagnosis and can be customised to fit into a pair of dress shoes.
 They are designed to offer the optimum amount of support and correction for your specific conditions while being comfortable at the same time.